How I See SF:DJ J-KIND

 Describe your perfect day in San Francisco.

 A perfect day in San Francisco would likely be in September when the weather is generally sunny, warm and would involve numerous activities.
 I’d start the day with a 4 mile run through Golden Gate Park, taking in all the sights.
 Then I'd grab brunch at Zazie in Cole Valley and wander down Haight Street for a little window shopping.
 After that, I would head over to Archimedes Banya for a few hours of jacuzzi and sauna time, followed by a late dinner at Live Sushi on 17th Street.
-After gorging on the delicious food there, I’d head out for a night on the town, starting off at Wish Bar & Lounge for a cocktail, then likely dancing at Halcyon or Audio nightclub around the corner.
+After gorging on the delicious food there, I’d head out for a night on the town for cocktails then likely dancing at Halcyon or Audio nightclub around the corner.

 What should every visitor to San Francisco do at least once?